carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 {: .output}

 This final piece is a bit tricky -- we really have to remember to put ourselves inside the container.
 Where is the `sum.py` file?
-It's in the folder that's been mapped to `/temp` -- so we need to include that in the path to the script.
+It's in the directory that's been mapped to `/temp` -- so we need to include that in the path to the script.
 This command should give us what we need:

 ~~~
 $ docker run -v $PWD:/temp alice/alpine-python python /temp/sum.py
 ~~~
 {: .language-bash}

+Note that if we create any files in the `/temp` directory while the container is running, these files will appear on our host filesystem in the original directory and will stay there even when the container stops.

 > ## Exercise: Explore the script
 >
 > What happens if you use the `docker run` command above
 > and put numbers after the script name?
+>
+> > ## Solution
+> >
+> > This script comes from [the Python Wiki](https://wiki.python.org/moin/SimplePrograms) > > and is set to add all numbers
+> > that are passed to it as arguments.
+> {: .solution}
 {: .challenge}

 > ## Exercise: Checking the options